kishan0725/AJAX-Movie-Recommendation-System-with-Sentiment-Analysis/README.md

 ![Frontend](https://img.shields.io/badge/Frontend-HTML/CSS/JS-green)
 ![API](https://img.shields.io/badge/API-TMDB-fcba03)

-**Updated version of this application can be found at:** https://github.com/kishan0725/The-Movie-Cinema

-Content Based Recommender System recommends movies similar to the movie user likes and analyses the sentiments on the reviews given by the user for that movie.
+A content-based recommender system that recommends movies similar to the movie the user likes and analyses the sentiments of the reviews given by the user.

-The details of the movies(title, genre, runtime, rating, poster, etc) are fetched using an API by TMDB, https://www.themoviedb.org/documentation/api, and using the IMDB id of the movie in the API, I did web scraping to get the reviews given by the user in the IMDB site using `beautifulsoup4` and performed sentiment analysis on those reviews.

 Check out the live demo: https://tmc.kishanlal.dev

 Link to youtube demo: https://www.youtube.com/watch?v=dhVePtyECFw

+## Overview

+The movies are recommended based on the content of the movie you entered or selected.
+The main parameters that are considered for the recommendations are the genre, director, and top 3 casts.
+The details of the movies, such as title, genre, runtime, rating, poster, casts, etc., are fetched from [TMDB](https://www.themoviedb.org/documentation/api).
+The reviews given by the users of each individual movie are "web-scraped" from the IMDB website with the help of `beautifulsoup4`, and the reviews are subjected to sentiment analysis, where the model predicts whether the review is positive or negative.

 ## Featured in Krish's Live Session on YouTube